Skip to main content

 Aims and objectives

-The aim of this study is to investigate whether the adherence score predicts:
+The primary aims of this study were to investigate whether the adherence score predicts:

-In the first study of its kind, we will use data from the UK Biobank Study, which recruited over half a million men and women aged between 37 and 73 years across the UK between 2006 and 2010.
-This data includes detailed information about the participants, including diet, body fatness, and physical activity.
-Cancers that have occurred in people who took part in the UK Biobank study have already been identified and these statistics are updated periodically.
+Then we used data from UK Biobank – a large study to which over half a million men and women aged between 37 and 73 years, across the UK, were recruited between 2006 and 2010.
+Investigators collected detailed information about the participants, including diet, body fatness and physical activity.
+Cancers that have occurred in people who took part in UK Biobank have already been identified.